Excerpts from Jim Conrad's

-One plant really putting on a show at Cuatro Palos was a bush or small tree maybe ten feet tall, and you can see one of its 8-inch blossoms at at the right.
+One plant really putting on a show at Cuatro Palos was a bush or small tree maybe ten feet tall, and below you can see one of its 8-inch blossoms.

 In that picture you may recognize the plant as Angel's Trumpet, for it's often planted ornamentally in the US South.
 The plant is DATURA ARBOREA, or BRUGMANSIA ARBOREA, depending on your expert, a member of the Nightshade Family (tomatoes, potatoes, tobacco).
 The species is originally from the Peruvian Andes but now is spread worldwide through the tropics and subtropics, thanks to its striking blossoms.